 In 1931, however, precise measurements indicated that the General Sherman Tree was slightly larger.
-For once, it appears that Sherman went father than Grant.
+For once, it appears that Sherman went farther than Grant.

-Another victorious general and president of the United States, Dwight D. Eisenhower, declared the tree a “National Shrine,” a memorial to those who died in war.
-It is the only living object to ever be so declared such a memorial.
+As noted above, another victorious general and president of the United States, Dwight D. Eisenhower, declared the tree a “National Shrine,” a memorial to those who died in war.
+It is the only living object to ever be declared such a memorial.

 Each year, during a Christmas ceremony, park rangers place a large wreath at the base of the General Grant Tree, in remembrance of those who gave their lives.

 So, just how big is the General Grant Tree?
 Pretty massive.
-According to the NPS the General Grant Tree is as tall a 16-story building!
+According to the NPS, the General Grant Tree is as tall as a 16-story building!

 Height: 267 feet tall